SamSlutz/Card-Game-Contributions/README.md

 # Portfolio

-Two areas, both centered on the same interest: understanding the structure of decision-making in card games, whether that means building an exact probability solver or mapping every line of a complex combo.
+Understanding the structure of decision-making in card games, whether by building an exact probability solver or mapping every line of a combo.

 ## [`probability-model/`](./probability-model)

 An exact-probability solver for evaluating fixed play policies in card game combo lines, built as a general framework rather than a one-off script.
-Applied here to a Hearthstone Miracle Rogue build, but the engine itself is game-agnostic.
+Applied here to an example Hearthstone build, but the engine itself is game agnostic.

 ## [`hearthstone/`](./hearthstone)

-Competitive Hearthstone play and deckbuilding, under the handle **Commie**
+Competitive Hearthstone play and deckbuilding

-Ladder results for a currently viable Big Dragon Rogue and exhaustive combo reference guides for Alexstrasza OTK Rogue decks.
+Ladder results and exhaustive combo reference guides for Alexstrasza OTK Rogue decks.